Frobenius Degenerations of Preprojective Algebras: Introduction

 as $S$-bimodules.
 Consequently, the matrix-valued Hilbert--Poincar\'{e} series in variables $t$ and $s$ corresponding to path length and $x$-grading respectively is given by

 This agrees with the formula in Conjecture \ref{conj:strongflatness}. \end{exam}

 The paper is organized as follows.
 We recall the theory of representations of quivers and decorated quivers in Section 2.
 We define the preprojective algebra for quivers and decorated quivers in Section 3, and prove Theorem \ref{Main}.
 In Section 4, we explain the degeneration perspective more carefully, first defining the notion for Frobenius algebras.
 We conjecture that a flat degeneration of the decorations gives rise to a flat degeneration of the corresponding decorated preprojective algebras.
 Finally, we present a diverse class of examples in low dimensions where the conjecture has been verified using Magma.
 In Section 5, we prove the conjecture in the case of Dynkin quivers by reducing to a single, most degenerate decorated quiver for each Dynkin quiver and producing an explicit basis for its decorated preprojective algebra.\\ \\ {\bf Acknowledgements} \\ The author is indebted to Travis Schedler for suggesting the project and for his patience and guidance throughout.
 The Max Planck Institute for Mathematics and Hausdorff Institute for Mathematics provided excellent working conditions.
-I would like to thank Karen Erdmann and Daniel Erman for useful email correspondences.
+The author was financially supported by the Roth scholarship at Imperial College.
+I would like to thank Sue Sierra for reading an earlier version of this paper, and suggesting several improvements and clarifications.
 I'm grateful to Peter Crooks, Julian K\"{u}lshammer, Jos\'{e} Simental, and Michel Van den Bergh for helpful comments.
+I would also like to Karen Erdmann and Daniel Erman useful email correspondences.
 The exposition has been clarified following conversations with Bill Crawley-Boevey, Sam Gunningham, Michael McBreen, Pavel Safronov, and Michael Wong.